Bewond/flutternav/README.md

 ```

 ## Documentation
-### Example of BaseRepository
+### Base example
-This example shows how to use BaseRepository to retrieve data from a collection by creating only the data model.
+This example shows how to use Flutternav in a simple app.